This is the cheapest gas in Chattanooga right now - NewsBreak

 This is the cheapest gas in Chattanooga right now

-(CHATTANOOGA, TN) According to Chattanooga gas price data, you could be saving up to $0.36 per gallon on gas.
+(CHATTANOOGA, TN) Depending on where you fill up in Chattanooga, you could be saving up to $0.43 per gallon on gas.

-According to a survey by GasBuddy, Murphy USA at 463 Signal Mountain Rd was the cheapest station in the area, with regular listed at $2.57 per gallon at the pumps Wednesday.
-That was compared to Valero at 5408 Ringgold Rd , where a gallon of regular was selling for $2.93.
+CITGO at 1998 Dayton Blvd was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.56 per gallon Wednesday.
+By comparison, the most expensive gallon was at Midnite Oil at 3441 Wilcox Blvd, where a gallon of regular was selling for $2.99.

 |Regular